-- October 29, 2009: Maine Attorney General Janet Mills.
+- October 29, 2009: Janet Mills, Maine Attorney General.
 Before becoming the first woman to be elected Maine’s Attorney General, Mills served four terms in the House of Representatives.
 She served on the Judiciary, Criminal Justice, and Appropriations Committees.

-- October 1, 2009: Senator Richard Rosen.
+- October 1, 2009: Richard Rosen, Maine State Senator.
 Rosen was born and raised in Castine.
 He was elected to the Maine Legislature in 1998, representing District 31.
 Before his time in the Senate, he spent three terms in the Maine House of Representatives.
 Rosen has been appointed to the Joint Standing Committee on Appropriations and Financial Affairs for every term he has served.

 Spring Semester 2009 (Top of page)

-- Spring 2009: Former State Senator Karl W. Turner.
+- Spring 2009: Karl W. Turner, Former State Senator.
 Turner earned a degree in Mechanical Engineering at the University of Maine.
 Turner served four terms in the Maine Senate.
 He has been part of the Appropriations, Education and Cultural Affairs, and HHS Committees.

-- April 2, 2009: Former Maine Speaker of the House Michael Saxl.
+- April 2, 2009: Michael Saxl, Former Maine Speaker of the House.
 Saxl was elected to the Maine House of Representatives in 1995 and was Speaker of the House from 2000-2002.
 He is currently Counsel at Verrill Dana in Augusta, Maine.

 Fall Semester 2008 (Top of page)

-- December 5, 2008: Maine House Republican Leader Josh Tardy.
+- December 5, 2008: Josh Tardy, Maine House Republican Leader.
 Representative Tardy (R-Newport) is serving his fourth term in the Maine House of Representatives.
 He was unanimously re-elected House Republican Leader having served in that position in the former 123rd Legislature.
 Rep. Tardy has served on the Legislature’s Joint Standing Committee on Taxation as well as the Joint Select Committee on Regionalization and Community Cooperation.
 He received his Juris Doctorate from the University of Maine School of Law in 1993.

-- September 25, 2008: Maine State Senator Elizabeth “Libby” Mitchell.
+- September 25, 2008: Elizabeth “Libby” Mitchell, Maine State Senator.
 Senator Mitchell (D-Vassalboro) is the Senate majority leader and in her second term as a senator.
 She previously served nine terms in the Maine House of Representatives where she was Speaker of the House during the 118th Maine Legislature.
 Senator Mitchell was guest lecturer in four classes during her day on campus.

 Spring Semester 2008 (Top of page)

-- April 28, 2008: President and CEO of the Maine Development Foundation Laurie Lachance.
+- April 28, 2008: Laurie Lachance, President and CEO of the Maine Development Foundation.
 Lachance has been in her current role since 2004.
 She served as the Maine state economist for eleven years and spent ten years working as a Central Maine Power economist.
 Lachance is a Dover-Foxcroft native who earned a bachelor’s degree from Bowdoin College and an MBA from Thomas College.

-- February 26, 2008: Maine Attorney General Steven Rowe.
+- February 26, 2008: Steven Rowe, Maine Attorney General.
 G. Steven Rowe was sworn in as Maine’s 54th Attorney General on January 5, 2001.
 Attorney General Rowe’s previous state government service includes four terms in the Maine House of Representatives from 1992 to 2000, serving as Speaker of the House in his last term.

 Fall Semester 2007 (Top of page)

-- November 13, 2007: State of Maine Senator Peter Mills.
+- November 13, 2007: Peter Mills, Maine State Senator.
 Senator Mills is currently serving his second consecutive term in the State Senate.
 The senator had previously served in the Senate from 1994 to 2002, and in the State House of Representatives from 2002 to 2004.
 He is the Senate Republican lead on the Joint Standing Committee on Education and Cultural Affairs for the 123rd Legislature, and had served as the Senate Republican lead on the Insurance and Financial Services Committee during the 122nd Legislature.

-- October 23, 2007: Speaker of the Maine House of Representatives Glenn Cummings.
+- October 23, 2007: Glenn Cummings, Speaker of the Maine House of Representatives.
 Cummings, who is serving in his fourth term in the Maine House, was sworn in as Maine’s 98th speaker last December.

 Spring Semester 2007 (Top of page)

-- April 16, 2007: Maine Education Commissioner Susan Gendron.
+- April 16, 2007: Susan Gendron, Commissioner, Maine Department of Education.
 Gendron has been the state’s education commissioner since February 2003.
 Before joining Gov. John Baldacci’s cabinet, she had a distinguished career as a teacher, principal and superintendent in southern Maine.

-- March 29, 2007: Maine Department of Economic and Community Development Commissioner John Richardson.
+- March 29, 2007: John Richardson, Commissioner, Maine Department of Economic and Community Development.
 Richardson recently concluded his fourth consecutive term in the Maine House, during which time he rose in the ranks to House Chair of the Joint Standing Committee on Business and Economic Development in the 120th Legislature; to House Majority Leader in the 121st Legislature; and finally to Speaker of the House in the 122nd Legislature.